eclipse-ecal/ecal/doc/rst/advanced/layers/shm_zerocopy.rst

     virtual size_t GetSize() = 0;
   };

-The user must derive his own playload data class and implement at least the ``Write`` function.
-This ``Write`` function will be called by the low level eCAL SHM layer when finally the shared memory file needs to be written the first time (initial full write action).
+The user must derive his own playload data class and implement at least the ``WriteFull`` function.
+This ``WriteFull`` function will be called by the low level eCAL SHM layer when finally the shared memory file needs to be written the first time (initial full write action).

-For writing partial content (modifying the memory content) the user may define a second function called ``Update``.
-This function is called by the eCAL SHM layer if the shared memory file is in an initialized state i.e. if it was written with the previously mentioned ``Write`` method.
-As you can see, the ``Update`` function simply calls the ``Write`` function by default if it is not overwritten.
+For writing partial content (modifying the memory content) the user may define a second function called ``WriteModified``.
+This function is called by the eCAL SHM layer if the shared memory file is in an initialized state i.e. if it was written with the previously mentioned ``WriteFull`` method.
+As you can see, the ``WriteModified`` function simply calls the ``WriteFull`` function by default if it is not overwritten.

 The implementation of the ``GetSize`` method is mandatory.
 This method is used by the eCAL SHM layer to obtain the size of the memory file that needs to be allocated.

 **Example**:

-The following primitive example shows the usage of the ``CPayloadWriter`` API to send a simple binary struct efficient by implementing a full ``Write`` and an ``Update`` method that is modifying a few struct elements without memcopying the whole structure again into memory.
-Note the in case of the none Full Zero Copy Mode only the ``Write`` function will be called by eCAL.
+The following primitive example shows the usage of the ``CPayloadWriter`` API to send a simple binary struct efficient by implementing a full ``WriteFull`` and an ``WriteModified`` method that is modifying a few struct elements without memcopying the whole structure again into memory.
+Note the in case of the none Full Zero Copy Mode only the ``WriteFull`` function will be called by eCAL.

 This is the customized new payload writer class.
-The ``Write`` method is creating a new ``SSimpleStruct`` struct, updating its content and copying the whole structure into the opened shared memory file buffer.
-The ``Update`` method gets a view of the opened shared memory file, and applies modifications on the struct elements ``clock`` and ``bytes`` by just apllying ``UpdateStruct``.
+The ``WriteFull`` method is creating a new ``SSimpleStruct`` struct, updating its content and copying the whole structure into the opened shared memory file buffer.
+The ``WriteModified`` method gets a view of the opened shared memory file, and applies modifications on the struct elements ``clock`` and ``bytes`` by just apllying ``UpdateStruct``.

 .. code-block:: cpp

-  #pragma pack(push, 1)
+  // a simple struct to demonstrate
+  // zero copy modifications
-  struct SSimpleStruct
+  struct alignas(4) SSimpleStruct
   {
     uint32_t version      = 1;
     uint16_t rows         = 5;
     uint16_t cols         = 3;
-    uint16_t clock        = 0;
+    uint32_t clock        = 0;
     uint8_t  bytes[5 * 3] = { 0 };
   };
-  #pragma pack(pop)

-  // a binary payload object for sending a SSimpleStruct class CStructPayload : public eCAL::CPayloadWriter
+  // a binary payload object that handles
+  // SSimpleStruct WriteFull and WriteModified functionality class CStructPayload : public eCAL::CPayloadWriter
   {
   public:
-    // write a new initialized and updated SSimpleStruct to the shared memory bool Write(void* buf_, size_t len_) override
+    // Write the complete SSimpleStruct to the shared memory bool WriteFull(void* buf_, size_t len_) override
     {
-      // recheck available size
+      // check available size and pointer
-      if (len_ < GetSize()) return false;
+      if (len_ < GetSize() || buf_ == nullptr) return false;

-      // (re)create the complete struct
-      SSimpleStruct simple_struct;
+      // create a new struct and update its content SSimpleStruct simple_struct;
       UpdateStruct(&simple_struct);

-      // copy complete struct into the memory memcpy(buf_, &simple_struct, GetSize());
+      // copy complete struct into the memory *static_cast<SSimpleStruct*>(buf_) = simple_struct;

       return true;
     };

-    // just update a SSimpleStruct in the shared memory bool Update(void* buf_, size_t len_) override
+    // Modify the SSimpleStruct in the shared memory bool WriteModified(void* buf_, size_t len_) override
     {
-      // recheck available size
+      // check available size and pointer
-      if (len_ < GetSize()) return false;
+      if (len_ < GetSize() || buf_ == nullptr) return false;

       // update the struct in memory
       UpdateStruct(static_cast<SSimpleStruct*>(buf_));